 # 8 – Nothing To Loose

 The great track “Nothing To Loose,” was the first single released from the Danger Money album.
 Music critics have often ignored the band’s second album.
-That’s a shame because although Holdsworth and Bruford were gone the trio of Wetton, Jobson, and Bozio still made a fantastic record.
+That’s a shame because although Allan Holdsworth and Bill Bruford were gone the trio of Wetton, Jobson, and Bozio still made a fantastic record.
 Just take a listen to this great song.

 # 7 – Starless